Arabidopsis-Information-Portal/devzone/GettingStarted.md

 # Getting Started with AIP Development

 Welcome aboard.
 We're so happy you are interested in joining the community of [AIP](https://www.araport.org) developers.
 We've tried to make it reasonably straightforward for you to get in and start contributing right away.
 Please work through this 'getting started' guide and consider also joining the [Araport-Developers Google Group](https://groups.google.com/forum/#!forum/araport-developers).
+Also, make sure to keep an eye on the [Araport Developer Zone](https://www.araport.org/devzone) for new features and announcements.

+_If you're coming to our November workshop, we suggest you try to get through installation and configuration of the prerequisites to maximize the time you can spend learning new material._

-## Acquire necessary accounts
+## Acquiring the necessary accounts
-You need two sets of credentials to develop AIP content.
-Please sign up for and activate these accounts now.
+You need two sets of credentials to develop AIP content:

    * [Araport.org](https://www.araport.org/user/register)
    * [Github.com](https://github.com/join)

-## Install and configure dependencies
+## Installing and configuring dependencies
 The list of requirements to start AIP development is relatively minimal, but you do need a few things installed.
-You also need to be comfortable using them!
+You also ought to get comfortable using them!
 We assume that you are developing in Linux or Mac OS X (because they are UNIX-like), but all of these tools are also available and usable under Windows 7 (or better).

    * Git
    * Agave CLI